 WCEU Summer Update

 Matt Mullenweg, Automattic CEO, gave his summer update on the vast advancements the new block editor has received since its initial release last December.
-Having spent just about every working day in the block editor, I welcome all the effort from thousands of hands to make Gutenberg better than ever, with every release.
+Having spent just about every working day in the block editor, I welcome all the effort from thousands of hands to make Gutenberg better with every release.

 Matt also mentioned how CoBlocks was one of his favorite block plugins around, showcasing the plugin’s Features and Shape Divider blocks during his keynote presentation.
 Super cool!